Hybrid parallel discrete adjoints in SU2: Conclusion and future work

 Building on recently added support for OpenMP-parallel primal computations and previous support for MPI-parallel discrete adjoints, we extended SU2 by capabilities to parallelize discrete adjoint computations by both MPI and OpenMP.
 As a key step, we applied OpDiLib, an add-on for operator overloading AD tools that enables differentiation of OpenMP-parallel codes, and thereby demonstrated its applicability to a large code base.
 To properly integrate this new feature, we revisited all parts of SU2's advanced AD workflow.
 We identified parts of the SU2 code that need changes, discussed the underlying issues, and showcased how the code can be adapted accordingly.
 As some of the changes involved tradeoffs in terms of code maintainability, we proposed suitable automatic tests to facilitate future developments.
 We thereby established sustainable support for hybrid parallel discrete adjoints in SU2.

 We conducted detailed performance studies to understand the performance characteristics of the hybrid AD approach both with respect to memory usage and AD-specific runtime.
 We identified the strategy for identifier management, preaccumulations, and atomic updates on adjoint variables as key differences to the previous MPI-parallel differentiation strategy in SU2 and quantified their impact on the performance in various test cases.
 Throughout all tests, we observed that OpenMP consistently leads to better memory scaling.
 As we compared the hybrid AD approach to a non-hybrid AD approach with equivalent identifier management and preaccumulation, we could demonstrate a significant reduction in memory usage for highly parallel setups, which is an important insight given the substantial memory cost of tape-based reverse AD.
 However, we also observed notable runtime overheads of hybrid AD, especially compared to an MPI approach with linear management and all preaccumulations, so that hybrid AD could only serve as a tool to trade memory for runtime in our test cases.
 With the shared reading optimization and optimized adjoint vector management, we already applied two initial improvements of hybrid AD and showcased their effectiveness in our performance tests.
 However, these only mark the first steps towards efficient hybrid parallel discrete adjoints in SU2.
-Right now, hybrid parallel discrete adjoints could be useful for problems that exceed available memory capacities, especially on CPUs with large NUMA domains and high degrees of OpenMP parallelism, and for large numbers of discrete adjoint iterations.
+Right now, hybrid parallel discrete adjoints could be useful for problems that exceed available memory capacities, especially on CPUs where large numbers of OpenMP threads per MPI process can be used efficiently, and for large numbers of discrete adjoint iterations.